The cutting construction of toric symplectic and contact manifolds: Introduction

+\begin{theorem} Let $(M, \xi , T, \Phi)$ be a toric contact manifold which corresponds to a weakly convex cone.
+Then, a toric contact metric manifold $(M, \alpha,T,\Phi, g)$ is not a toric K-contact manifold for any $T^n$- invariant contact form $\alpha$, metric g, and almost CR structure $\Phi$. \end{theorem}

-Another application of cutting construction is to construct a c.c.c.t. manifold which corresponds to weakly convex cone (c.f.
-Definition \ref{weak}).
-These manifolds were not constructed in E.Lerman's paper \cite{L2}, witch has been pointed out in \cite{Y}.
-We further prove there do not exist toric Sasakian structures on these manifolds. \\ \\ This paper is organized as follows.
-In section 2, we introduce cutting construction and its proof.
+This paper is organized as follows.
+In section 2, we introduce cutting construction.
 In section 3, we observe the diffeomorphism types of manifolds which correspond to weakly convex good cones.
-In section 4, we interpret cutting construction in term of K\"{a}hler geometry.
-Then we compute the canonical K\"{a}hler structure of cutting constructed manifolds and their symplectic potential explicitly.
-In section 5, we apply cutting construction to contact manifolds.
-Then we have c.c.c.t. manifolds.
-In particular, we have c.c.c.t. manifolds which correspond to weakly convex good cones.
-We further prove there do not exist toric Sasakian structures on these manifolds.
+In section 4, we apply cutting construction to contact manifolds and obtain c.c.c.t. manifolds.
+In particular, we get c.c.c.t. manifolds that correspond to weakly convex good cones, and further prove there do not exist toric K-contact structures on these manifolds.
+In Appendix, we interpret the cutting construction in term of the K\"{a}hler geometry.
+Moreover we compute the canonical K\"{a}hler structure of cutting constructed manifolds and its symplectic potential explicitly.